pulumi/splitschema/README.md

 - **Thread safe**: Multiple goroutines can request different or the same elements at the same time.
 This uses lock-free strategies.
 - **Fast**: Batch loading is performed in parallel.
 - **Human Readable**: The structure of the filesystem is designed to be easily navigable & good for showing diffs.
+- **Custom Metadata**: Add extra, typed metadata for the provider's internal use (e.g. mappings to API endpoints)

 ## Potential Applications